danja/chatterbox/README.md

 # Chatterbox
 *A manually controlled speech-like sound generator*

 Based on ESP32 with external UDA1334A DAC.
-Work in progress.
+Very much **active** work in progress, March 2020.
+It is making sounds, but changing day-to-day.
+I'm updating these docs with every development.

 **Prototype hardware demo (YouTube video) :**